p-org/P/Docs/docs/tutorial/clientserver.md

 The P Specifications ([PSpec](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSpec)) for the ClientServer example are implemented in the [BankBalanceCorrect.p](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSpec/BankBalanceCorrect.p) file.
 We define two specifications:

-- BankBalanceIsAlwaysCorrect (safety property): BankBalanceIsCorrect checks the global invariant that the account-balance communicated to the client by the bank is always correct and the banks never removes more money from the account than that withdrawn by the client!
+- BankBalanceIsAlwaysCorrect (safety property): BankBalanceIsCorrect spec checks the global invariant that the account-balance communicated to the client by the bank is always correct and the bank never removes more money from the account than what is withdrawn by the client!
 Also, if the bank denies a withdraw request then its only because the withdrawal will reduce the account balance to below 10.

 - GuaranteedWithDrawProgress (liveness property): GuaranteedWithDrawProgress checks the liveness (or progress) property that all withdraw requests submitted by the client are eventually responded.